Joe Montana: 1975

 Devine did not feel Montana was ready to be the full-time starter in 1975; however, Montana played a key role in Notre Dame's victory over North Carolina.
 During the game, played in Chapel Hill, Montana came in with 5:11 left to play.
 At the time, North Carolina led by a score of 14–6.
 Montana spent one minute and two seconds of game time on the field.
 In that time, he had 129 passing yards and Notre Dame won the game, 21–14.

 Against Air Force, Notre Dame's next opponent, Montana again entered the game in the fourth quarter.
 Although Air Force led 30–10, Notre Dame won the game, 31–30.
-After the win against North Carolina, Devine said that Moose Krause, the Notre Dame athletic director, said that the game was the "greatest comeback I've ever seen".
+After the win against North Carolina, Devine said Moose Krause, the Notre Dame athletic director, said the game was the "greatest comeback I've ever seen".
 After the game against Air Force, Krause was quoted as saying: "This one's better than last week."
 In those two games, Montana demonstrated his ability to perform well in high-pressure circumstances.
 That characteristic would prove valuable, and Montana relied on it throughout his football career.